- AOD-9604 and semaglutide work through different receptor families with no overlap. The stack is pharmacologically additive, not redundant.

 GLP-1 agonists like semaglutide and tirzepatide work primarily through central nervous system pathways.
 They suppress appetite by activating GLP-1 receptors in the hypothalamus and brainstem.
 They slow gastric emptying.
 They improve insulin sensitivity.
 Almost none of this involves the fat cell directly.
 The fat you lose on a GLP-1 drug is mostly a downstream result of eating less.

 These two receptor systems do not compete.
-GLP-1 receptors and beta-3 adrenergic receptors are completely different molecular families.
-Semaglutide does not upregulate or downregulate ADRB3.
-AOD-9604 does not affect GLP-1 receptor density.
-No published study has found pharmacokinetic interaction between them.
+The GLP-1 receptor and the beta-3 adrenergic receptor belong to different molecular families.
+Semaglutide does not change how many beta-3 receptors you have.
+AOD-9604 does not change how many GLP-1 receptors you have.
+No published study has found the two drugs interfering with each other in the bloodstream.

 Semaglutide / Tirzepatide